 Salary Code: 21

-Under general direction of the Supervisor of Customer Accounting, performs a variety of duties related to the financial and accounting work of the District, including financial analysis, forecasting and planning, systems review and development, and other complex economic, accounting, auditing and related studies necessary to the development and maintenance of the projects and activities of the District.
+Under general supervision of the Supervisor of Customer Accounting, performs complex, professional accounting related to the financial and accounting work of the District, including financial analysis, forecasting and planning, systems review and development, and other complex economic, accounting, auditing and related studies necessary to the development and maintenance of the projects and activities of the District.
 Knowledge of District or other local public agency activities is desirable.
 The ability to communicate effectively is required.
 The Financial Analyst is a single position classification.

 - Reviews, analyzes and evaluates complex financial or economic information.